Strong anchoring boundary conditions in nematic liquid crystals: Higher-order corrections to the Oseen-Frank limit and a revised small-domain theory: Oseen--Frank limit,

-so that $s_b=1$.
 To facilitate the analysis for the Oseen--Frank limit, it is convenient to adopt the $(s,\varphi)$-formulation, in place of the $(q_1,q_2)$-formulation.
 The Euler--Lagrange equations for $s$ and $\varphi$ take the form

 With $s_b=1$, the boundary conditions are given by

 Below, we provide a prescription of the solution in the asymptotic limit $\ep\to \infty$ using the language of method of matched asymptotic expansions.
 This construction applies to any admissible solution of the leading-order problem.